jay-kav/Trip-Planner/user_manual/user_manual.md

     - Click "Don't have an account?
 Register" if you do not have an account.
-    - Fill in a User name you'll remember.
+    - Fill in a Username you'll remember.
     - Add your email address you'd prefer to use.
     - Create a strong Password you'd remember
+    - Click "Register"
   </div>
 </div>